 Since a motorhome is both a car and caravan, when buying one you will need to check everything you would for buying either separately.
 Our guide to buying a used caravan has a great checklist to use when judging the ‘home’ aspect of a motorhome.

 When assessing the vehicle part of your motorhome, treat it like you’re buying a new or used car.
 Check all the major components such as tyres, engine, transmission and chassis for faults.
 Bringing your mechanically minded mate or hiring a professional to assess the vehicle before purchase is a great way to make sure you aren’t buying a lemon.

 When searching for your motorhome, the weight of your vehicle will determine which license you will require to drive it legally.
 Most states allow anyone with a car license to drive any vehicle with a weight under 4.5 tonnes.
 Anything higher than that will require a light rig license or even a medium to heavy rig license depending on the weight and number of axles on the vehicle.
 Check with your state’s transport authority or local dealership to learn more about any licensing requirements for your new motorhome.

 If you love the idea of a motorhome but not sure if you are ready to buy one, why not hire one for your next holiday?
-Outdoria has a wide range of motorhomes you can hire across the country.
-By trialing a motorhome, you are able to practice driving, parking, turning, packing and unpacking your motorhome without the commitment of buying new.
+Outdoria has a wide range of motorhomes for hire across the country.
+By trialling a motorhome, you are able to practice driving, parking, turning, packing and unpacking your motorhome without the commitment of buying new.
 If you can’t get enough of your leased motorhome, have a look at our new and used motorhomes for sale.
-If a motorhome isn’t for you and you’d prefer to have your home in tow instead, our huge range of caravans, pop tops and camper trailers will have you sorted for your next outdoor adventure!
+If a motorhome isn’t for you and you’d prefer to have your home in tow instead, our huge range of caravans, pop tops and camper trailers for sale will have you sorted for your next outdoor adventure!